Miolus/Miolus/README.md

 You should check out my projects tab for development information.

-I create discord bots that make complicated things simple!
+I create everything, from libraries to bots to websites.